nerdle/qaeval/README.md

 The goal of the _QA Evaluation Framework_ is to promote research on systems that retrieve answers rather than documents in response to a natural language question.
 The focus is on systems that can function for a given topic.

 The framework will consist of a question set for each topics with.
-Each question set will consist of questions with differnt factoid question type like "who", "where" or "when".
+Each question set will consist of questions with different factoid question types.

 ## Get Started